From SQL Injection to Shell

 Exploiting SQL injections with UNION

-Exploiting SQL injection using UNION follows the steps below:
+Exploiting SQL injections using UNION follows the steps below:

 There are two methods to get this information: